Pannoniae/MeinKraft/README.md

 # MeinKraft

-Yes, we do know that "force" or "power" is "die Kraft" in German, so the correct form would be "MeineKraft". :)
+Yes, I do know that "force" or "power" is "die Kraft" in German, so the correct form would be "MeineKraft". :)

-We're trying to implement some features of Minecraft in this project.
+I'm trying to implement some features of Minecraft in this project.
 The code is written in Python and it uses the pyglet framework and the PyOpenGL graphics library.
-We want the game to be be more realistic than Minecraft in some regards.
+I want the game to be be more realistic than Minecraft in some regards.
 For example, there should be no tree punching any more, no diamond finding, etc.

-It's all based on fogleman's code:
+It's based on fogleman's code: (also check out Konstructs, another game by him, forked by others)

 https://github.com/fogleman/

 ## How to run the program for the time being

+* Install Python 2.7
+    3.x maybe or maybe not do it
 * Install pyglet
-    pip install pyglet
+    run this command from cmd: pip install pyglet
 * Install PyOpenGL
   http://pyopengl.sourceforge.net/documentation/installation.html
+* Install Git
+  Just google for it :)
+type these commands:
     git clone https://bitbucket.org/prisz/meinkraft
     cd meinkraft
     python main.py